Daily use

 Ren is a partner, not a search engine.
 She'll push back when something is wrong.
 She'll ask questions when something isn't clear.
 She'll flag when a direction will cause pain later.
 Let that happen — that's the value.

-The chat UI has a file attachment button (📎).
-You can share text files up to 100KB — code, notes, documents.
-She receives them inline and reads them fully.
+The chat UI has a file attachment button.
+You can share text files up to 100KB — code, notes, documents — or images up to 5MB (JPEG, PNG, GIF, WebP).
+Text files are read inline.
+Images are described by Claude vision and written into Ren's archival memory with an [image-memory] tag — searchable and recallable across future sessions.
 She can't open URLs that require JavaScript rendering (most single-page apps won't load), but plain-text URLs fetch fine.

 Ask her to search her memory